Metric-affine gravitation theory: Metricity and comparison to Einstein–Cartan theory

-For instance, the Levi-Civita connection in General Relativity is a torsion-free metric connection.
+For instance, the Levi-Civita connection in General Relativity is a metric connection; it is distinguished by being the unique such connection which is torsion-free.

 A metric connection is associated to a principal connection on a Lorentz reduced subbundle $F^gX$ of the frame bundle $FX$ corresponding to a section $g$ of the quotient bundle $FX/\mathrm{SO}(1,3)\to X$.
 Restricted to metric connections, metric-affine gravitation theory comes to the above-mentioned Einstein–Cartan gravitation theory.

-At the same time, any linear connection $\Gamma$ defines a principal adapted connection $\Gamma^g$ on a Lorentz reduced subbundle $F^gX$ by its restriction to a Lorentz subalgebra of a Lie algebra of a general linear group $\mathrm{GL}(4,\R)$.
-For instance, the Dirac operator in metric-affine gravitation theory in the presence of a general linear connection $\Gamma$ is well defined, and it depends just of the adapted connection $\Gamma^g$.
-Therefore, Einstein–Cartan gravitation theory can be formulated as the metric-affine one, without appealing to the metricity constraint.
+At the same time, any linear connection $\Gamma$ defines a principal adapted connection $\Gamma^g$ on a Lorentz reduced subbundle $F^gX$ by its restriction to a Lorentz subalgebra of the Lie algebra of the general linear group $\mathrm{GL}(4,\R)$.
+For instance, the Dirac operator in metric-affine gravitation theory in the presence of a general linear connection $\Gamma$ is well defined, and it depends only on the adapted connection $\Gamma^g$.
+Therefore, Einstein–Cartan gravitation theory can be formulated as a metric-affine one, without appealing to the metricity constraint.

-In metric-affine gravitation theory, in comparison with the Einstein–Cartan one, a question on a matter source of a non-metricity tensor arises.
-It is so called hypermomentum, e.g., a Noether current of a scaling symmetry.
+In metric-affine gravitation theory, in comparison with the Einstein–Cartan one, the role of the matter source of a non-metricity tensor is played by the so-called hypermomentum, e.g., a Noether current of a scaling symmetry.